binchoo/rss-poller-recyclerview/README.md

 ```
  3. Create a RssFeed object.
 RssFeed abstracts a RSS document (any XML/HTML document) on the web.
  4. Point the place where you want to get by calling `RssFeed.getReference(cssQuery: String)`, `RssReference.child(cssQuery: String)`.
  5. You can sort the elements reference by reference.
-Use `RssReference.sort()` where `SortStrategy` must be injected.
+Use `RssReference.sort()` where a `SortStrategy` must be injected.
- 6. In order to make a recyclerview responsive to update of the RssReference, build `RssPollerRecyclerViewOptions`.
+ 6. To let a recyclerview reflect the update the RssReference receives, build a `RssPollerRecyclerViewOptions`.
  6. Inject it into your `RssPollerRecyclerViewAdapter`.
-Now then, let the recyclerview use your adapter.
+Now then, make the recyclerview use your adapter.
  ```kotlin
 //somewhere in MainActivity.kt
     fun loadRssFeed() {